MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/optimize-network-media-performance.md

 **<font color="red">LOLA: 1) Make full pass to remove SfB, repl w/Teams.
 2) Incorp stuff removed from prepare-network (appended at end of this article for now).</font>**

-This topic defines the set of network performance requirements for Microsoft Teams.
+This article describes the set of network performance requirements for Microsoft Teams.
 It provides in-depth guidance for assessing and optimizing your network for best Teams performance.

 If you're just starting your Teams rollout, begin by reading [Prepare your organization's network for Teams](prepare-network.md).